-Chanee was born in Fayence.
-He has always adored animals, especially monkeys.
+Chanee was born in Fayence, France.
+He has always loved animals, especially monkeys.

 When he was young, he spent his free time observing gibbons in zoos.
 When he was 16, he wrote a book on gibbons’ behaviour which impressed many people because, in France, no one had ever written a book on gibbons!